tariaiuk/website/content/dojo/dartford.md

   addr3: SS17 8LF
   time1: Thursday 20:00 - 22:00

-para1: Taigakai dojo has been running in Dartford since 2005.
+para2: Taigakai dojo has been running in Dartford since 2005.
 We are a small and friendly dojo and we welcome beginners at any time.
-We are members of the British Kendo Association, our national organisation, and we regularly attend local, regional, and national seminars.
-Our members have won medals in national and European competitions.
+Our members regularly attend local, regional, and national seminars and some members have won medals in National and European competitions.

-para2:  Anna Stone has been studying Iaido for over 35 years.
-She has represented the UK in the European Iaido competition as a competitor and as a referee.
+para3:  Anna Stone has been studying Iaido for over 35 years.
+She has represented the UK in the European Iaido competition both as a competitor and as a referee.
+Anna is a National Coach for the British Kendo Association and has also helped to teach the BKA coaching awards for Level 1 and Level 2.

-para3: The dojo practices Muso Jikiden Eishin Ryu - Yamanouchi-ha, and is also a member of the British Kendo Association and practices All Japan Kendo Federation (ZNKR) Iaido.
+para4: The dojo practices Muso Jikiden Eishin Ryu - Yamanouchi-ha, and is also a member of the British Kendo Association and practices All Japan Kendo Federation (ZNKR) Iaido.

-para4:

 ---